DDNet: A Unified Physics-Informed Deep Learning Framework for Semiconductor Device Modeling: Results

-DDNet is designed to simultaneously learn the scaled functions $\hat{\phi}$, $\hat{n}$, and $\hat{p}$~\cite{1985Markowich}.
-As illustrated in Fig.~\ref{fig:fig1}, the architecture comprises three coupled fully-connected deep neural networks (FCNN), namely the $\phi$-Net, $n$-Net, and $p$-Net.
+As illustrated in Fig.~\ref{fig:fig1}, the DDNet architecture comprises three coupled fully-connected deep neural networks (FCNN), namely the $\phi$-Net, $n$-Net, and $p$-Net.
 In this work, we introduce a logarithmic FCNN architecture for the $n$-Net and $p$-Net subnetworks, which enables the accurate approximation of the large dynamic ranges of the solutions, often spanning twelve to eighteen orders of magnitude.
 The networks are trained on randomly sampled collocation points in the simulation domain $\Omega$ and its boundary $\partial\Omega$, where the PDE residuals, boundary conditions, and (if applicable) inverse constraints are evaluated and minimized via a cumulative mean-squared error loss.
+The PDE and boundary conditions are combined in a cumulative loss function $\mathcal{L}_{tot}(\tilde{\theta}) = \mathcal{L}_{\text{int}}(\tilde{\theta}) + \mathcal{L}_{\text{BC}}(\tilde{\theta})$ where each term corresponds to a different interior or boundary PDE conditions:

+Each loss term $\mathcal{L}_{t}$ is computed using a mean squared error formula to minimize the residual error on $\mathcal{N}_{i}$ collocation or boundary points using the ADAM optimizer~\cite{kingma_adam_2017}:

+Here, $\mathfrak{L}$ is a differential operator on a given DDNet output function $u_\theta(x_i^{(n)}, t_i^{(n)})$.
+In the inverse problem of Section~\ref{sec:subsec4}, we include an additional loss term to inform the training of the desired target performance:

-For all the examples that follow, the loss functions of DDNet achieve values lower than $10^{-4}$, without the need for device- or geometry-specific fine-tuning, as shown in the Supplementary Information.
+After the optimization step is completed, the network parameters $\tilde{\theta}$ are updated using backpropagation, and the process is repeated until a threshold error is achieved, or the training routine has reached a set number of epochs.
+For all the examples that follow, the loss functions of DDNet achieve values lower than $10^{-4}$, without the need for device- or geometry-specific fine-tuning, as shown in Table S2 and Figure S4 of the Supplementary Information.

+We present here prototypical examples of semiconductor device configurations in order to demonstrate the capabilities of the developed DDNet framework and we compare its predictions with those obtained from state-of-the-art commercial solvers.
+The results were compared using the relative $L_1$ error defined in Section 2 of the Supplementary Information.
+The following results comprise both forward and inverse design problems, including simulations of 1D and 2D homogeneous silicon junctions under varying bias conditions.